practicalli/clojure/concepts/index.md

 * quickly explore your problem domain by evaluating code on the fly in the REPL
 * new code is compiled as evaluated, no seperate compile cycle or wait time
 * very small language syntax, extensible via macros

-> A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
-And that programmer productivity matters.
-Adrian Cockcroft - Battery ventures, formally Cloud Architect, Netflix

 ### Pragmatic Functional Programming ###